 Colorectal cancer is cancer of the colon or rectum.
 With certain types of screening, this cancer can be prevented by removing polyps (grape-like growths on the wall of the large intestine, which is part of the colon) before they become cancerous.
 Colonoscopies or stool-based tests can also detect the disease early when treatment is more likely to be successful.

 In 2021, the U.S. Preventive Services Task Force (USPSTF) lowered the recommended colorectal cancer screening age from 50 to 45.
 Though colorectal cancer is seen more often in people ages 50 and over, diagnoses in the 50+ age group have decreased in recent years due to more people getting screened and fewer people smoking.
-Colorectal cancer incidence and deaths are on the rise in adults younger than age 50, and the rate of colorectal cancer in people younger than 50 has doubled since the 1990s.
+For reasons that are not understood, colorectal cancer incidence and deaths are steadily rising in adults younger than age 50.

 Black people are more likely to develop colorectal cancer and more likely to die from it than most other racial or ethnic groups.